 The lesson we took away: a self-improving system needs to interact with something outside itself.
 A closed loop can only recombine what it already holds.
 The question is what that “something” should be for a language agent.

-The question I actually care about is bigger than this paper: can an agent generate its own problems by interacting with the world, in a lifelong, goal-conditioned loop where it observes something external and turns it into a goal it then tries to achieve?
-A corpus is the most tractable stand-in for that world I can train on today.
-Web documents are a compressed image of human knowledge and the digital world, the most accessible microcosm of it we have.
+The bet underneath SPICE is larger than the paper: that an agent should improve by interacting with the world to generate its own problems, a lifelong, goal-conditioned loop in which it observes something external and turns it into a goal to pursue.
+A document corpus is the most tractable stand-in for that world we can train on today.
+Web text is a compressed image of human knowledge, the most accessible microcosm of the world we have.
 By letting the model act on that corpus, sampling a document, extracting a verifiable answer, posing a question, SPICE turns a static dataset into an interactive environment.
-Crucially, the Reasoner never sees the source document, so the Challenger can ground a question and gold answer in content the Reasoner must genuinely reason to recover.
-Information flows from the world, through the Challenger, into challenges the Reasoner cannot trivially shortcut.
+The Reasoner never sees the source document, so the Challenger can ground a question and its answer in content the Reasoner must genuinely reason to recover.
+Information flows from the world, through the Challenger, into challenges the Reasoner cannot shortcut.

 This single move addresses both failure modes at once: document grounding anchors every question and answer in real content (no hallucination), and the asymmetry plus corpus diversity keeps the challenge alive (no symmetry collapse).